 If you know or suspect that your loved one was detained by immigration enforcement authorities, the first thing you need to do is to find out exactly where they are being held.
 The Department of Homeland Security (DHS) maintains an Online Detainee Locator System.
 Any immigrant in ICE custody should have their information put into this system.
 Of course, the records are not always updated as quickly as they should be.
-If you are having any trouble locating your loved one, call a Los Angeles immigration attorney immediately.
+If you are having any trouble locating your loved one, call a immigration attorney in Los Angeles immediately.

 - Make Sure They Do Not Sign Any Documents

 If you can get into contact with your loved one, tell them not to sign any documents or to make any agreements.
 This is extremely important.
 Immigration enforcement officials will often try to pressure detainees into signing papers that are not in their best interests.
 The most common tactic used by ICE involves pressuring detainees into voluntarily agreeing to deportation.
 Detainees have no obligation to sign any documents.
 Never sign anything without first letting a lawyer review the document to ensure that your rights and interests are protected.

 - Get Help From a Los Angeles Deportation Attorney Today